Bo-Yu-Wang/Bo-Yu-Wang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-My research is focused on inverse probabilistic and non-probabilistic methods for Uncertainty Quantification, the modelling of spatial and multi-variate uncertainty under scarce data using interval methods and the application of high-dimensional measurement techniques such as Digital Image Correlation.
-Recently, I also initiated works in the field of grey-box modelling.
+I am interested in Reliability Analysis, Uncertainty Quantification and P-box Modelling.
+I was mainly focused on inverse probabilistic and non-probabilistic methods for Uncertainty Quantification, the modelling of spatial and multi-variate uncertainty under scarce data using interval methods and grey-box modelling.

 # 📝 Publications